rust-lang/rfcs/text/0000-target-tier-policy.md

   suggests a block on the PR based on tests failing for the target.
 (A PR author must not break the build of a tier 2 target, but need not ensure the tests pass for a tier 2 target, even if notified that they fail.)
+  - It is acceptable to manually initiate or link to a discussion about how to make a PR and a tier 2 target compatible, but that discussion must not be implied to block the PR unless either the PR author or PR approver want it to be.
 - The target maintainers should regularly run the testsuite for the target, and should fix any test failures in a reasonably timely fashion.
 - All requirements for tier 3 apply.